How to engage customers online : 5 tips

 5. Get your whole team involved

 Quieter periods offer a good opportunity to up-skill your teams and share social media best practices.
 There are also many free, online courses you can share with them – try Hootsuite or Later.
-Earlier this year, we also hosted a webinar looking at how social media is changing for businesses in 2020.
+We also hosted a webinar looking at how social media is changing for businesses.

 Hero your team members on social and get them involved in content creation.
 Encourage them to share their work, while also championing your salon.
 Think about their unique expertise and how you can use this to enrich your content angles and potentially appeal to wider audiences.